-February is National Children’s Dental Health Month, and now is a good time to brush up on proper dental hygiene techniques.
+February is National Children’s Dental Health Month, and now is a good time to brush up on proper dental hygiene techniques and get away from cavity in kids.
 Dental health is important for overall health in children.
 According to the Centers for Disease Control, tooth decay is the most common chronic disease in children.
 Here are some ways you can make sure your children have clean and healthy teeth.

 For baby’s teeth and gums:

 - Never put a baby to bed with a bottle of milk, formula, fruit juice or sweetened liquid.
 When these liquids pool in a baby’s mouth, they form a sugary film on the baby’s teeth, leading to decay and infection.